maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 Imagine you want to keep track of the different versions of an analysis and everything that went into it, and to run analysis comparing versions.
 The [orderly package](https://www.vaccineimpact.org/orderly/), maintained by Rich FitzJohn, offers an infrastructure for that kind of workflows.

-With orderly you have repos and in repos you have reports, or only one report.
+With orderly you have repos and in repos you have reports/tasks, or only one report/task.
 Here's an example with an orderly repo with one report.
 From an RStudio project I ran `orderly::orderly_init("blop")` which created the repo in a new folder "blop", and then `orderly::orderly_new("example", "blop")` after which I modified files using [the orderly introduction vignette](https://www.vaccineimpact.org/orderly/articles/orderly.html).

-In the `blop/` folder there's a general orderly configuration that I haven't needed to touch, `oderly_config.yml".` There's also a `src/` folder corresponding to the source of my example report.
+In the `blop/` folder there's a general orderly configuration that I haven't needed to touch, `oderly_config.yml`.
+There's also a `src/` folder corresponding to the source of my example report.

     blop
     ├── orderly_config.yml